Angelmmiguel/angelmm.rocks/articles/hire-ethical-developers.md

 ---
 title: Hire ethical developers
+description: Ethics in general ought to be integrated in all your hiring decisions.
+Surround yourself with people that help you to grow as a professional, but even more importantly, as a person
 published: 30-04-2018
 tags: personal
 ---

 _Imagine you are running a small shop in your city.
 One day you catch a few people stealing something in your shop.
 After arguing, they ask to join your shop crew because they know some security points that could be improved._

 **Is that the kind of people you would want to work with?** Probably not.
 They know that you're losing your money when they steal something.
 However, that's not a reason for them to stop doing it.

 What's happening in the developer's world?